National School of Drama: Performing spaces

 It also has a studio theatre and minor performances spaces used on special occasions, like the Bharat Rangmahotsav.

 Regional centres

 In a bid to decentralize its activities, NSD opened Regional Resource Centres (RRC) across India, the first of which was opened at Bengaluru in 1994.
 A new centre was established in Varanasi.
-After the Reorganization of Andhra Pradesh State the "National Institute of Drama (NID)" was sanctioned for the city of Rajahmundry but is still pending to be fulfilled.
+After the Reorganization of Andhra Pradesh State the "National Institute of Drama (NID)" was sanctioned for the Rajahmundry but is still pending to be fulfilled.